 The more negative the value, the more likely the oxide will form from its elements.
 A rather extensive database was compiled for this study by tabulating, averaging and evaluating established Handbook values and a multitude of historically documented experimental values obtained throughout the research industry to obtain average representative values for the formation energies, bulk densities, skeletal densities, dielectric constants, and various other material properties for the composite oxides of interest in this study.
-There would be perhaps too many citations to note here and each input available was taken under consideration only as part of the solution-formed oxides are different than the simpler passive layers that form in the air, metal contents are not all that different.
+There would be perhaps too many citations to note here and each input available was taken under consideration only as part of the surmised average, not utilized directly.
+While bulk compositions and electrochemical properties of the solution-formed oxides are different than the simpler passive layers that form in the air, metal contents are not all that different.
 Much research, supplementary estimations and educated guesswork were put into this effort in order to better understand, semi-quantify and ascertain the most likely composite oxide compositions and associated net property estimates expected for each of the six metals under evaluation in the subject test solutions.
 An spreadsheet example of one of the metals processed in this manner is illustrated in Figure A10